gldevbr/CodeleapApi/README.md

 # CodeLeapApi

-Test built using Django and Django Rest Framework.
+Test built using Django and Django Rest Framework, core rest api features are located in the `CodeLeapApp/` folder

 # Running locally